 A saya-nomi (鞘鑿) is a type of Japanese chisel with several unique design features to best suit it for carving the inside of a wooden scabbard.
 Those who use them know how well they work for their intended purpose.
 A joy to use with woods like honoki (Japanese Big Leaf Magnolia), Nootka Cypress, and Birch, these sizes cover most saya work.

-Hand forged from files, hayrake tines or steel spring rod recovered at a very old logging site, and finished with hand filing and honing, these are unique tools.
-The elongated neck is slightly curved to allow access in tight spaces and the bottom and side corners are slightly rounded to facilitate cutting inside a concave surface without leaving corner marks.
-The generous handles have rounded pommels and are designed for comfortable hand use as push chisels.
-The ferrule is forged from copper or iron pipe and the handle is shaped from seasoned reclaimed Birch or Nootka Cypress, left with the hand planed finish and oiled with 100% pure tung oil.
+Hand forged from files, hayrake tines, or steel spring rod recovered at a very old logging site, and finished with hand filing and honing, these are unique tools.
+The elongated neck is slightly curved to allow access in tight spaces and the bottom and side corners are slightly rounded and sometimes bull-nosed to facilitate cutting inside a concave surface without leaving corner marks.
+The natural wooden handles have slightly rounded pommels and are carved for comfortable hand use as push chisels.

-Material: Reclaimed logging spring steel, file, or hayrake tine, reclaimed copper or steel pipe, various available woods
+Material: Reclaimed logging spring steel, file, harrow tooth, or hayrake tine, various available woods

 Raw Materials & Process